-According to newly uncovered information in the gold market, it provides additional evidence of why the Fed, Central Banks and the IMF were forced to RIG the gold market.
-Not only was the dropping of the Gold-Dollar peg going to release a great deal of pressure on the manipulated gold price, but forecasts of a massive increase in gold demand was going to totally overwhelm supply.
+Newly uncovered information in the gold market provides additional evidence of why the Fed, Central Banks, and the IMF were forced to RIG the gold market.
+Not only was the dropping of the Gold-Dollar peg going to release a great deal of pressure on the manipulated gold price, but forecasts of a massive increase in gold demand were going to overwhelm supply.

 Gold Market Information

-Which means, the gold market was experiencing a great deal more stress than complications stemming from the debasement of the U.S. Dollar due to massive money printing.
-Actually, looking at this new information, I had no idea of the amount of Fed, Central Bank and IMF gold market intervention until I put all the pieces together.
+This means the gold market was experiencing a great deal more stress than complications stemming from the debasement of the U.S. Dollar due to massive money printing.
+Looking at this new information, I had no idea of the amount of Fed, Central Bank, and IMF gold market intervention until I put all the pieces together.

 Now, when I say “new information”, it pertains to new information and data that I dug up from older official documents.
 While most of the folks in the precious metals community realize that the Fed and Central Banks have sold gold into the market to depress the price, this new evidence puts the gold market it in an entirely DIFFERENT LIGHT.

 However, when Nixon dropped the Dollar-Gold Peg on August 15, 1971, the problems with the global monetary system were just beginning.
-In a report published in November, 1972, by the U.S. Congress and Subcommittee on International Payments of the Joint Economic Committee for the purpose of “De-emphasizing gold as a reserve asset”,it stated the following:
+In a report published in November 1972, by the U.S. Congress and Subcommittee on International Payments of the Joint Economic Committee for “De-emphasizing gold as a reserve asset,” it stated the following:

-Not only did the committee suggest and permit the “voluntary” sale of official gold into the market, but also to “prohibit” against Central bank purchases.
-Which meant the committee was proposing a plan to only allow the DUMPING of gold into the market, but forbid any OFFICIAL BUYING.
+Not only did the committee suggest and permit the “voluntary” sale of official gold into the market, but also “prohibit” Central bank purchases.
+This meant the committee was proposing a plan to only allow the DUMPING of gold into the market, but forbid any OFFICIAL BUYING.
 This of course was supporting the “FREE MARKET” fundamentals for proper gold price discovery...
 LOL.

 At the bottom of that quote, the committee went on to state that when the international monetary reform had been achieved (to an IMF SDR basket), all prohibitions of gold (investment) purchases by American citizens would be promptly abolished.